Top four ways students lose financial aid eligibility:

 - The Federal Satisfactory Academic Progress Requirements apply to all hours (ACC, transfer hours, and other hours as listed below) and degree/certificate programs that have been attempted, regardless of whether or not financial aid was received for those hours.

-- Official transcripts from all previous schools must be received and evaluated by ACC before financial aid eligibility can be determined.
+- Official transcripts from all previous schools must be received and evaluated by ACC, so that financial aid eligibility can be determined.

 - ACC checks Satisfactory Academic Progress at the end of each semester (fall, spring, and summer).